barakb/scala/lec1/README.md

 and mutable data.

 #### Scala as a scalable and extensible language
 Scala stands for scalable language.
-7 One of the design goals of Scala is to create a lan- guage that will grow and scale with your demand.
+One of the design goals of Scala is to create a language that will grow and scale with your demand.
 Scala is suitable for use as a scripting language, as well as for large enterprise applications.
 Scala’s component abstraction, succinct syntax, and support for both object-oriented and functional programming make the language scalable.